jonsayer/sunrise/README.md

 1. Go here and get yourself a free API key: https://api.windy.com/webcams
 2. Plug the API key into line 8 of scrypt.js

 At this point, you should be ready to just run the page in your browser.
-However, in order to save your favorites and such it should be running on a web server with PHP, ideally not accessible beyond localhost.
+However, in order to save your favorites, reject cams, and show cached cams, it should be running on a web server with PHP, ideally not accessible beyond localhost.
+These items are saved to local javascript files.

 ## Stuff I from around the net that makes this work that I've included in this repository